kayashaolu/webarch/README.md

 ## Grading:
 Labs (15%), Assignments (45%), Project (40%)
- - Labs are due at 11:59 pm of the day they have been assigned.
+ - Labs are due at 11:59 pm of the day they have been assigned
  - Assignments and the Project are due 11:59 pm on the day of their due date
  - Late labs will not be accepted
  - Late assignments will be deducted 5 points each day they are late.